WUDHU, TAYAMMUM & GHUSL

 Mustahabaat of Wudhoo

 Use 750 gms of water – about 1.5 pints. ..
 Brush your teeth even if it be with your finger ..
 Wash your hands upto the wrists twice if it is wudhoo after visiting the toilet, once if it is after sleeping. ..
 Rinse your mouth thrice..
 Rinse your nose thrice ..
 Wash your face with your right hand ..
 When pouring water on your hands start from inside the elbow (female) ..
-Recite the duas of wudhoo ..
+Recite these Duas.org of wudhoo ..
 Begin wudhoo with Suratul Qadr and end with Ayatul Kursi

 Any plaster, dressing, or medication which is applied to a wound or broken bone is called Jabira.
 Jabira wudhoo is the wudhoo done on the jabira which is on the parts of the body related to wudhoo. i.e. to pass the wet hand over the jabira or by placing a taahir handkerchief over the jabira and passing the wet hand over it.